AMWA-TV/ms-05-02/docs/Framework.md

     // Finds members with given class id [element("2m4")]    NcMethodResultBlockMemberDescriptors FindMembersByClassId(
-        NcClassId id,    // Class id to search for NcBoolean includeDerived,    // If TRUE it will also include derived class descriptors NcBoolean recurse    // TRUE to search nested blocks );
+        NcClassId classId,    // Class id to search for NcBoolean includeDerived,    // If TRUE it will also include derived class descriptors NcBoolean recurse    // TRUE to search nested blocks );